notyoyoma/hakuna-matata/README.md

 ]
 ```

-Hakuna Matata will use the first object that matches.
-If you you don't configure `hakuna-matata.config.json` correctly, it will fall back to [Pet Store](https://petstore.swagger.io/v2/swagger.json).
-Available matching options are:
+Hakuna Matata will use the first object that matches all provided parameters.
+A default can be set by not providing any parameters. (see above) If you you don't create a `hakuna-matata.config.json` correctly, it will fall back to [Pet Store](https://petstore.swagger.io/v2/swagger.json) (while WIP).
+Available matching parameters are:

 | key | examples | |
 | --- | --- | --- |